Special reception needs of vulnerable groups

 The reception of unaccompanied children follows three phases:

-1. Orientation and Observation Centres: Unaccompanied children should in principle first be accommodated in specialised reception facilities: Orientation and Observation Centres (OOC).
-While in these centres, a decision should be made on which reception facility is most adapted to the needs of the specific child.[10]
-On 19 January 2022, there were 561 places in OOCs.
-The Centres reached a 97% occupation rate, having been completely saturated for some time.[11]
-Because of the saturation of the reception places for non-accompanied minors, the duration of their stay in the OOC has been significantly longer during the past few months, with an average of 40, instead of 15, days.[12]
+- Orientation and Observation Centres: Unaccompanied children should in principle first be accommodated in specialised reception facilities: Orientation and Observation Centres (OOC).
+While in these centres, a decision should be made on which reception facility is most adapted to the specific child’s needs.[12]
+At the end of 2023, there were 541 places in OOCs.[13]

-3. Individual accommodation: Once a child – that is at least 16 years old and who is sufficiently mature – receives a positive decision, a transfer can be made to a specialised individual place.
-He or she will then have 6 months to prepare for living independently and to look for his or her own place.
+- Individual accommodation: Once a child – that is at least 16 years old and who is sufficiently mature – receives a positive decision, a transfer can be made to a specialised individual place.
+They will then have 6 months to prepare for living independently and to look for their own place.
 This stay can be prolonged until the child reaches the age of 18.
-There are currently 258 places in individual reception facilities.[15]
+There are currently 367 places in individual reception facilities.[15]

-Children with behavioural problems or minors who need some time away from their reception place can be temporarily transferred to “time-out” places: in the reception centres of Sint-Truiden, Synergie 14, Pamex-SAM asbl Liège,and Oranje Huis.
-There were 41 of these places available in February 2022.[16]
+Children with behavioural problems or minors who need some time away from their reception place can be temporarily transferred to “time-out” places: in the reception centres of Sint-Truiden, Synergie 14, Pamex-SAM asbl Liège and Oranje Huis.
+There were 41 of these places available at the end of 2023.[16]

-For unaccompanied children who have not applied for asylum there was a special reception facility in Sugny that met the requirements needed for their particular vulnerabilities, but the project has been put on hold in summer 2019.[17]
-Unaccompanied children whose asylum procedure end with a negative decision can apply for specific assistance in the collective centres in Bovigny (which is a residential support) and Arendonk (which is a project called “4myfuture” and enables unaccompanied minors to focus on their future perspectives during a one-week residency in Arendonk).
-These centres help them to take decisions for their future, e.g. regarding voluntary return and the situation in which they would be if they stay illegally.
-Currently, these places are still available but Fedasil signals increasing difficulties in orienting minors to these centres after their asylum procedure, partly due to the increasing length of the procedure during which the minors often establish a strong social network in their region.
-Fedasil now aims to distribute the expertise built up in Bovigny and Arendonk to the other, regular collective reception centres.[18]
-Due to the COVID-19 pandemic, however, both projects have been put on hold.[19]
+For unaccompanied children who have not applied for asylum there was a special reception facility in Sugny that met the requirements needed for their particular vulnerabilities, but the project has been put on hold in summer 2019, and has been on hold ever since.[17]
+Unaccompanied children whose asylum procedure end with a negative decision could apply for specific assistance in the collective centres in Bovigny (which is a residential support) and Arendonk (which is a project called “4myfuture” and enables unaccompanied minors to focus on their future perspectives during a one-week residency in Arendonk).
+These centres helped them to take decisions for their future, e.g., regarding voluntary return and the situation in which they would be if they stay illegally.
+At the beginning of 2024, the project in Bovigny ended due to a lack of expertise in this specific matter after staff turnover.
+The project in Arendonk will continue and will be revised in the course of 2024.[18]

 Reception of families

-There are currently 78 places for vulnerable and pregnant women in Louvranges and some other places at the center of Croix Rouge in Yvoir.[20]
+In 2022, there were 78 places for vulnerable and pregnant women in Louvranges and some other places at the centre of Croix Rouge in Yvoir and Jette.[19]

-Otherwise, families with children are allocated in a family room in the reception centre, guaranteeing more privacy.
+Families with children are as much as possible housed in a family room in the reception centre, guaranteeing more privacy.

 Reception of victims of trafficking and persons affected by traumatic experiences

-There are specialised centres such as Payoke, Pagasa, Surya, which are external to the Fedasil-run reception network, for victims of trafficking, and for persons with mental issues (currently 40 places in the Croix Rouge Carda centre, out of which 5 are places for unaccompanied minors and another 40 places in the Rode Kruis Ciba centre, out of which 5 are places for minors above 16).
+There are specialised centres such as Payoke, Pagasa, Surya, which are external to the Fedasil-run reception network, for victims of trafficking, and for persons with mental issues (currently 40 places in the Croix Rouge Carda centre and 25 places in the Rode Kruis Ciba centre).
 There are currently no waiting lists for the Carda and Ciba centre.[23]
 Finally, it is also possible to refer people to more specialised institutions such as retirement homes or psychiatric institutions outside the reception network.

 Reception of persons with medical conditions